MRI-Lab-Graz/master-thesis-overleaf/README.md

 - Click Recompile twice (Biber needs two passes)
 - Check that your `.bib` file has the correct citation key
 - Make sure you used `\cite{key}` in your text
+- Verify compiler is set to "LaTeX (pdfLaTeX) + Biber" in Overleaf settings.

 **Image not appearing?**
 - Check the image is in `figures/` folder
 - Check the filename matches exactly (case-sensitive)
 - Check the file format (PDF, PNG, JPG are supported)

+**Harmless warning about `microtype`?**
+- Overleaf may show `microtype: Unable to apply patch 'footnote'` — this is safe to ignore.
+Your PDF still compiles.

 **Compilation error?**
 - Look at the error log (click the error icon)